• Introduction

 Introduction

-We are pleased to introduce the new Kailash Capital (“Kailash”) Large Cap Rankings Tool.
+We are pleased to introduce the new Kailash Capital Research, LLC (“Kailash”) Large Cap Rankings Tool.
 For new clients who are unfamiliar with the Kailash approach to assessing stocks, it may be worth a high-level explanation of the process and approach Kailash uses to rank the stocks within the R1000 universe.
 After verifying and validating the underlying data, the Kailash Large Cap Rankings Tool assesses and compares each stock using the factors known for that stock and uses sophisticated algorithms to compare the qualities of a company across multiple dimensions against the rest of the companies in the R1000 index to ultimately arrive at a relative ranking of aggregate attractiveness for each stock in the index.
 The most attractive stocks are at the top of the rankings and the least attractive stocks are at the bottom.
 While details for many of the fundamental factors considered in the screening process are shown, users should be mindful that much of the process’s strength stems from the dynamic interaction of these fundamental variables.

 Get our White Papers direct to your inbox: SUBSCRIBE